sabrinaspage/digital-ocean-app/README.md

 This is my portfolio's source code, hosted on https://sabrinaspage.com/!
-Crafted purely with HTML, CSS and JavaScript.
+Crafted purely with HTML, CSS, JavaScript and React.
+Run `npm install` `npm build` and `npm start` to get started.
 Enjoy your time here!